mui/mui-x/docs/data/date-pickers/accessibility/accessibility.md

 ### Date Range Picker

-The [Date Range Picker](/x/react-date-pickers/date-range-picker/) integrates the features of both the Date Range Field and Date Range Calendar components.
-However it doesn't inherently provides every keyboard support implemented in these components.
+The [Date Range Picker](/x/react-date-pickers/date-range-picker/) keeps the focus on the field all the time and thus has the same keyboard navigation as Date Range [Field](/x/react-date-pickers/accessibility/#fields).

 To ensure a more fluid and accessible user experience, Date Range Picker supports the same keyboard navigation and interactions of the [Field](/x/react-date-pickers/accessibility/#fields) components, having the changes consistently updated on the calendar component.